 Video game appearances

 His first appearance in video games was as Gil in the 1984 arcade proto-action RPG, The Tower of Druaga, where he was interpreted as a heroic young man on a quest to rescue his lover Ki.
-The game's success led to Babylonian Castle Saga series, revolving around the adventures of Gil and Ki.
+The game's success led to the Babylonian Castle Saga franchise, revolving around the adventures of Gil and Ki.
 Unlike the real Gilgamesh, however, Gil lacked anti-hero qualities, up until the 2009 anime sequel, The Tower of Druaga: The Sword of Uruk, where he plays the role of the antagonist, or anti-villain (i.e. hero turned evil).